This post may contain affiliate links. For more information, please see my disclosure policy.

 what you’ll need for this recipe

-Cucumbers – Cucumbers are the main ingredient in this creamy salad, making it a deliciously refreshing side dish.
-I used regular slicing cucumbers, but you can feel free to use English, Persian, or any variety you enjoy.
+Cucumbers – I used regular slicing cucumbers, but you can feel free to use English, Persian, or any variety you enjoy.
 It’s also the perfect way to use up all your fresh garden cucumbers.

 Onion – Onion adds delicious flavor and extra crunch to this salad.
-I used red onion, which I love using in salads because of its milder flavor.
-Red onion also adds beautiful color to this salad.
+I used red onion for its milder flavor and the beautiful color it adds to this salad.

 Sour cream – Sour cream is the main ingredient in the creamy sauce.
-I used regular full fat sour cream for optimal flavor and texture, but you can feel free to use a lower fat variety if you prefer.
-You can also opt to substitute plain Greek yogurt.
+I used regular full fat sour cream but you can feel free to use a lower fat variety or substitute plain Greek yogurt.

 Vinegar – Vinegar gives this salad a bit of acidity.
 I used regular white vinegar, but you could also substitute golden balsamic or white wine vinegar.

 Sugar – 1 teaspoon granulated sugar adds a delicious hint of sweetness to the cucumbers.
-(You can omit the sugar if you prefer.)
+Omit the sugar if you prefer.

-Salt & garlic powder – 1/2 teaspoon salt and 1/4 teaspoon garlic powder give this salad an extra pop of flavor and are really the only seasonings needed.
+Salt & garlic powder – 1/2 teaspoon salt and 1/4 teaspoon garlic powder give this salad just the right amount of extra flavor.

-You can feel free to use whatever kind of cucumbers you’d like in this recipe.
+Feel free to use whatever kind of cucumbers you’d like in this recipe.
 Many people prefer English cucumbers in salads, since they tend to be sweeter and have fewer seeds than regular cucumbers.
-You can also use Persian cucumbers, which are smaller and tend to be sweeter and crunchier than the regular variety.
+You can also use Persian cucumbers, which are smaller and tend to be sweeter and crunchier.

 how to make Creamy Cucumber Salad